baumlab/Gitting-started/README.md

 1. **R Studio.** For writing manuscripts and reports in R markdown.
 2. **Sublime Text 3.** For coding: data cleaning, analysis, figures.
-3. **Macdown.** For easy note-taking and github-friendly readme files.
+3. **Macdown.** For easy note-taking and github-friendly markdown readme files.

 *Baum lab students - download these tools!*